 “If I could say it in words there would be no reason to paint ”- Edward Hopper

 Oil paint is widely used both in traditional and in contemporary fine art painting.
-During this class students will learn about oil paint and oil painting techniques.
+During this class, students will learn about oil paint and oil painting techniques.
 This class will introduce elements of color, form and composition through the act of painting.
-Over the course of the semester students will become comfortable with creating strong compositions, underpainting, identifying strong color palettes, and the basics of color mixing.
+Over the course of the semester students will become comfortable with creating strong compositions, under-paintings, identifying strong color palettes and the basics of color mixing.

 Note: We will go over the other materials in the first class together!
-Feel free to start to gather the materials if you feel comfortable doing so.
-If you are taking class with a friend, or a few friends, you can share your paints to cut the cost!
+Feel free to start to gather the following additional materials in advance of the first class if you feel comfortable doing so.
+If you are taking class with a friend, or a few friends, you can share your paints!
 You can also pair up with someone the first day if you like.

 - Canvas (larger than 14” x 14”)

 - Walnut oil (NO TURPENTINE OR SOLVENTS)

 - Glass container with lid for oil (small glass jar or something of this nature)